-All of a CM's Baseline Privacy configuration parameter values are specified in the configuration file TFTP-downloaded by the CM during RF MAC initialization.
+All of a CM's Baseline Privacy configuration parameter values are specified in the configuration file TFTPdownloaded by the CM during RF MAC initialization.
 Baseline Privacy configuration setting fields are included in both the CM MIC and CMTS MIC calculations, and in a CM's registration requests.
-Refer to [DOCSIS1] for the order in which Baseline Privacy configuration setting fields are included in the CMTS MIC's MD5 digest.
+Refer to [SCTE 23-1] or [DOCSIS1] for the order in which Baseline Privacy configuration setting fields are included in the CMTS MIC's MD5 digest.